sentiampc/sentialabs.github.io/_posts/2019-11-01-Crossaccount-Metrics-Forwarding.md

     source_cloudwatch_client = session.client('cloudwatch')
 ```

-This piece of code facilitate read access to CloudWatch metrics of different accounts(source) from which metrics needs to be forwarded.
+This piece of code facilitates read access to CloudWatch metrics in different accounts(source) from which metrics need to be forwarded.
 It is accomplished using different role arns for cross-account access.
-It loops over role arn of source accounts to create sessions.
+It loops over the role arns of the source accounts to create sessions.

 Snippet 3 -
 ```python